yegor256/blog/_posts/2014/dec/2014-12-15-how-much-your-objects-encapsulate.md

 {% quote In order to understand what real-life entity an object represents, look at its constructor %}

-I think this principle is applicable to all classes in object-oriented programming &mdash; in order to understand what real-life entity an object represents, look at its constructor.
+I think this principle is applicable to all classes in object-oriented programming&mdash;in order to understand what real-life entity an object represents, look at its constructor.
 All arguments passed into the constructor and encapsulated by the object identify a real-life entity accessed and managed by the object.